Towards Understanding Asynchronous Advantage Actor-critic: Convergence and Linear Speedup: Introduction

 \textbf{Our contributions.} Compared to the existing literature on both the AC algorithms and the async-SGD, our contributions can be summarized as follows.

-\textbf{c1)} We revisit two-timescale A3C-TD(0) and establish its convergence rates with both i.i.d. and Markovian sampling.
+\textbf{c1)} We revisit two-timescale A3C and establish its convergence rates with both i.i.d. and Markovian sampling.
+We first proves the local convergence rate for A3C in the general function approximation case, and then proves that A3C achieves global convergence for the softmax policy parameterization.
 To the best of our knowledge, this is the first non-asymptotic convergence result for \emph{asynchronous parallel} AC algorithms.

-\textbf{c2)} We characterize the sample complexity of A3C-TD(0).
-In i.i.d. setting, A3C-TD(0) achieves a sample complexity of $\mathcal{O}(\epsilon^{-2.5}/N)$ per worker, where $N$ is the number of workers.
-Compared to the best-known complexity of $\mathcal{O}(\epsilon^{-2.5})$ for i.i.d. two-timescale AC \cite{hong2020ac}, A3C-TD(0) achieves \emph{linear speedup}, thanks to the parallelism and asynchrony.
-In the Markovian setting, if delay is bounded, the sample complexity of A3C-TD(0) matches the order of the non-parallel AC algorithm \cite{wu2020finite}.
+\textbf{c2)} We characterize the sample complexity of A3C.
+In the i.i.d. setting, A3C achieves a sample complexity of $\mathcal{O}(\epsilon^{-2.5}/N)$ per worker, where $N$ is the number of workers.
+Compared to the best-known complexity of $\mathcal{O}(\epsilon^{-2.5})$ for i.i.d. two-timescale AC \citep{hong2020ac}, A3C achieves \emph{linear speedup}, thanks to the parallelism and asynchrony.
+In the Markovian setting, if delay is bounded, the sample complexity of A3C matches the order of the non-parallel AC algorithm \citep{wu2020finite}.

-\textbf{c3)} We test A3C-TD(0) on the synthetically generated environment to verify our theoretical guarantees with both i.i.d. and Markovian sampling.
-We also test A3C-TD(0) on the classic control tasks and Atari Games from OpenAI Gym.
+\textbf{c3)} We test A3C on a synthetic environment to verify our theoretical guarantees with both i.i.d. and Markovian sampling.
+We also test A3C on the classic control tasks and Atari Games.

-\textbf{Technical challenges.} Compared to the recent analysis of nonparallel two-timescale AC in \cite{wu2020finite,xu2020non,hong2020ac}, several new challenges arise due to the parallelism and asynchrony.
+\textbf{Technical challenges.} Compared to the recent analysis of nonparallel two-timescale AC in \citep{wu2020finite,xu2020non,hong2020ac}, several new challenges arise due to the parallelism and asynchrony.

 \emph{Markovian noise coupled with asynchrony and delay.} The analysis of two-timescale AC algorithm is non-trivial because of the Markovian noise coupled with both the actor and critic steps.
-Different from the nonparallel AC that only involves a single Markov chain, asynchronous parallel AC introduces multiple Markov chains (one per worker) that mix at different speed.
+Different from the nonparallel AC that only involves a single Markov chain, A3C introduces multiple Markov chains (one per worker) that mix at different speeds.
 This is because at a given iteration, workers collect different number of samples and thus their chains mix to different degrees.
 As we will show later, the worker with the slowest mixing chain will determine the convergence.